 This trip out on Cheow Lan Lake was amazing.
-If you like to do something a little different whilst you are on your vacation then I would recommend the overnight excursion to to anyone.
-Touring and sleeping out on the lake was just wonderful and the fact that we got to hike through the cave was such a great surprise.
+If you like to do something a little different whilst you are on your vacation then I would recommend the overnight excursion to anyone.
+Touring and sleeping out on the lake was just wonderful.
+The fact that we got to hike through the cave was such a great surprise.

-Book your trips from Khao Sok National Park as you will be charged more if you organise them in Phuket.
+- Book your trips from Khao Sok National Park as you will be charged more if you organize them in Phuket.

-I would advise on a pair of binoculars if you like your wildlife as the animals are little difficult to spot if you don’t have good eyes.
+- I would advise on a pair of binoculars if you like your wildlife as the animals are a little difficult to spot if you don’t have good eyes.